vectordotdev/vector/docs/REVIEWING.md

 - [ ] Is there a risk of performance regressions?
 If so, have run the [Vector test harness](https://github.com/vectordotdev/vector-test-harness)? (see [Performance Testing](#performance-testing))
 - [ ] Should documentation be adjusted to reflect any of these changes? (see [Documentation](#documentation))

+For component changes, especially pull requests introducing new components, the following items should also be checked:

+- [ ] Does it comply with the [configuration spec](specs/configuration.md)?
+- [ ] Does it comply with [component spec](specs/component.md)?
+- [ ] Does it comply with the [instrumentation spec](specs/instrumentation.md)?

 ## Expectations

-We endeavour to review all PRs within 2 working days (Monday to Friday - broadly Eastern Time) of submission.
+We endeavour to review all PRs within 2 working days (Monday to Friday) of submission.

 ## Backward Compatibility